UCLComputerScience/COMP0016_2020_21_Team25/Admin Site/README.md

     npm run-script coverage

-The report is the `index.html` file located in `coverage/lcov-report`.
+The report is the `index.html` file located in `coverage/lcov-report` if a browser window is not opened after all test suites have run.

-The [`tests/unit/components`](tests/unit/components) directory contains tests for the `.vue` single file components with the working store and backend interaction.
+The [`tests/unit/components`](tests/unit/components) directory contains integration tests for the `.vue` single file components with the working store and backend interaction.

-The [`tests/unit/store`](tests/unit/components) directory contains tests to ensure the backend is functioning correctly, requiring no `.vue` components.

 Note that the testing suite will spawn a new instance of the backend server to use for testing and will shut it down once complete.
 Ensure no other service is using port `8100` prior to running these tests.